 In any given semester, you may take one or more optional courses in addition to the standard course load.
 You should seek the advice of your adviser, dean, or director of studies when considering adding optional courses.

 You are expected to finish all your courses during a term.
 However, in consultation with your academic adviser and dean or director of studies, you may be allowed to fall one course short of the usual number of courses in a term and thus incur a course deficiency.
 Course deficiencies are granted under the following guidelines:

 1. If you are in the A.B. program, you must be enrolled in a minimum of three courses each term and must successfully complete a minimum of six courses for the year.
 To begin sophomore year, you must have successfully completed a minimum of seven courses.
 To begin junior year, you must have successfully completed a minimum of 16 courses.

-2. If you are in the B.S.E. program, you may, with special permission, complete a minimum of seven courses for the freshman year and a minimum of eight courses by the beginning of sophomore year.
+2. If you are in the B.S.E. program, you must successfully complete a minimum of eight courses by the beginning of sophomore year.
+A student who finishes freshman year with seven courses must take at least one summer course before being permitted to proceed in the B.S.E. program in the fall.
 Sophomores must successfully complete at least four courses each term, with a minimum of 17 courses by the beginning of junior year.

 3. You must request a course deficiency no later than the end of the ninth week of classes.
 The registrar will publish the final date for dropping courses each year.
 You will not be allowed to drop courses (including optional courses) after that date.